-Learning management systems are often applied in the channel to manage a channel development strategy.
-This can be a mistake, and I will explain why.
+Learning management systems are often integrated with the channel to manage a channel development strategy.
+However, it's not always helpful.

 How Improving Performance Differs from Delivering Training